degaart/scalable-font2/libsfn/README.md

 Heavily stripped down versions of the required libraries are linked statically by default.
 These include:

 - potrace to convert bitmap fonts to scalable vector fonts
+- zlib for compressing fonts on-the-fly (uncompression is implemented in ssfn.h)
 - libimagequant to quantize truecolor pixel fonts
 - freetype2 to import TTF / OTF / WOFF / PS Type 1 / PS Type 42 etc.

-Other dependencies are linked dynamically, and are automatically detected by the build system.

-- zlib for compressing fonts on-the-fly (uncompression is working regardless)
-- libm both potrace and libimagequant depends on it (mostly for sqrt() and pow())

 Compilation
 -----------